timbot1789/astro-theme-panda/src/content/posts/pr_review_standards.md

 - **Don't use PR review to discuss broad design goals.** Use Issues for that.
 If you notice a complex PR with no attached issue, ask the creator to make an issue too, and describe things there.
 This provides you a more flexible forum to talk about design without getting bogged down in code.
 Simple PRs where the problem and solution is obvious don't need issues.

 ### Closing PRs
-PASS is a public project that receives submissions of varying qualities.
+Open Source projects by their nature receive submissions of varying qualities.
 It is possible to receive a PR that cannot be improved through normal review, and it is best to close the PR to start again.
 This should only happen if a PR is fundamentally flawed in some unfixable way, or if the creator seems to have abandoned the PR without fixing its issues.
 Some examples of when this could happen:
 1. The PR is clearly spam from a robot.
 2. The PR contains no changes.
-5. The PR has fixable bugs, but the PR creator has not responded to comments on github or discord for several weeks.
+5. The PR has fixable bugs, but the PR creator has not been active for several weeks.
 The work on that branch may be reopened under a new owner.
-3. The PR is based off a very old version of PASS, and the changes aren't compatible with the current version.
+3. The PR is based off an old version, and the changes aren't compatible with the current version.
 4. The PR is a duplicate.
 It copies work or features already implemented by another PR.
-6. The PR changes are fundamentally incompatible with PASS's goals and mission. e.g. a PR titled "Remove SOLID, replace with a PostGRES server hosted on Google Cloud".

 If a PR meets these requirements, close with a comment explaining why it must be closed, and how the PR creator can improve their next submission. **If the creator is a project member, try contacting them before closing the PR yourself.**